elmiko/ocp-infrastructure-provider-onboarding-guide/docs/information-gathering/index.md

     - Do you support static IP assignment via DHCP?
 - Will you be able to support each of the [DNS record types used by OpenShift](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-dns-user-infra_installing-bare-metal)?
 - Do you have features like VPC, subnets, and firewalls?
+- Does your platform support a metadata service running?
 - Do you have disconnected, offline, or restricted network capabilities?

 ## Security